Experts in covering pre-existing medical conditions

 Check your phone and money setup

 If you’re going abroad, check if your mobile plan includes roaming.
 If not, look into local SIMs or offline maps.
+Let your bank know you’re travelling, especially if you’re using a card in new places.

 Give someone your itinerary

-Staying well on holiday
+Staying well abroad

 You’ve arrived, now it’s time to enjoy it!
 A few small habits can help you feel your best while you’re away: